 Step 1: Combine Wet Ingredients-Mix together the wet ingredients with the sugar.
 Stir until the sugar is dissolved.

-Step 2: Combine Dry Ingredients-Sift the dry ingredients which includes the flour, baking powder, and salt, and whisk together to combine.
+Step 2: Combine Dry Ingredients-Sift the dry ingredients which include the flour, baking powder, and salt, and whisk together to combine.

 Step 3: Combine Wet and Dry Ingredients-Pour the wet ingredients into the bowl with the dry ingredients.
 Stir until just combined.